Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The HON Exposure sacrifices aesthetics to bank on the features that matter most: comfortability.
 And when you spend long hours at the office, this is the office chair you want.
 You might want to also take a look at the Nugreen energy-efficient LED desk lamp with flexible neck review for your office lighting too.

-For a budget office chair, the HON Exposure is surprisingly comfortable.
-You might also want to read our Maxnomixc Chair review to compare options.
+Just like the Herman Miller Embody chair, the HON Exposure is surprisingly comfortable.
+You might also want to read our Maxnomic Chair review to compare options.
 Comfort is one thing, and back support is another.
 That’s why the Exposure computer chair has adjustable lumbar support.
 And that’s only one of its many adjustable functions.
 You can adjust the seat height (not seat width), seat depth, and adjustable arms.
 Just make sure to adjust the tilt lock once put together.
+That said, if you’re sold on the HON brand, check out a complete lineup of the greatest HON office chairs.
+You can also check out our La-Z-Boy Trafford review.

 Related: If you like this chair, you might be interested in our Home Office Chair Massage Desk Chair Ergonomic Computer Chair review.